BenjaminKat1234/Katcord/README.md

-This is public code!
-Download it!
-Steal it!
-Copy it!
-I dont care.
-Offical Bot discord server - https://tinyurl.com/KatcordDiscord
+KATCORD IS STILL IN BETA AND I RECOMMEND HOSTING THE BOT YOURSELF Official Bot discord server - https://tinyurl.com/KatcordDiscord